 - Student enrolls in courses at any of the approved universities/colleges.

-- Practicum Application is filled out and given to WMU.
+- Practicum Application is filled out and given to MDE-LIO.

-- Student must register and pass Michigan Test for Teacher Certification (MTTC) for VI toward completion of program.
+- Student must register and pass MTTC for VI toward completion of program.

-- Student must meet with WMU to have audit done when program is complete.
+- Student must meet with MDE-LIO to have audit done when program is complete.

 - Student applies through Michigan Online Educator Certification System (MOECS).